rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 # Bitcoin as a Store of Value

 Of all the attributes of money, it is as a store of value that most people first encounter Bitcoin.
 This is not because
- Bitcoin is stronger as a store of value than as a unit of account, no, this is because fiat is simply weakest as a store of value.
+ Bitcoin is stronger as a store of value than it is as a unit of account, no, we first encounter Bitcoin as a store of value because fiat is simply a terrible store of value (literally losing value over time).

 Of all attributes of money, fiat fails completely as a store of value.